-As we provide completely bespoke services we will work with you to build a 'design brief' before planning our workshops.
+As we provide completely bespoke services we will work with you to build a 'design brief' before customising our workshops for your context.
 Our input is informed by our wide experience in education.

 We also believe that design thinking provides balance in the techno-centric view of innovation that dominates education.
-It is empowered people who are able to drive creativity and innovation.
+Design thinking has the potential to empower educators to drive creativity and innovation.
 This is a very human centred approach to innovation that honours educators as agents of change.

 We support leadership teams, administration teams, year level teams or KLA groups.
 Multi-disciplinary groups work best.We work with these professional teams to look at situations in new ways by empathy building and through divergent thinking.
 Through design thinking methodologies we help you build partnerships, tell stories and generate 'small data' to inform your practice.

 Student voice is called upon very loudly.
 As educators we want to improve student learning and so an aim is for design thinking to enter the classroom.